 There are several different circuit blocks that make up the overall receiver, each one has its own function.

-Whilst the superheterodyne receiver block diagram below is the most basic format, it serves to illustrate the operation.
+Whilst the superheterodyne receiver block diagram below is the most basic format, it serves to illustrate the operation and the challenges of the electronic circuit design.
 More complicated receivers with more complicated block diagrams are often seen as these radios are able to offer better performance and more facilities.

 Superheterodyne receiver circuit blocks